What Are the Consequences of Unauthorised Absence?

 What disciplinary sanction can be handed down for unauthorised absences?

-If an employee continues to be absent from work without making you aware, you might wish to follow amore serious disciplinary sanction.
+If an employee continues to be absent from work without making you aware, might wish to follow amore serious disciplinary sanction.
 These actions should be listed within your disciplinary policy, under a non-exhaustive list.
 Ensure you deal with each case of unauthorised absence on an individual basis.

 Unauthorised absences should be dealt with by a series of warnings, that may ultimately end with dismissal with notice.
 However, this should be a last resort with all efforts made to resolve the issue.